brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 - Highlight(pink) - Location 3366
 the removal and abandoning of desire and lust for the world, this is the escape from the world.’
 (AN 3:101 §§1–2; I 258–59)

 ___

-Highlight(pink) - Location 3282

-The Pāli commentators, not surprisingly, connect these three moments with the Four Noble Truths.
-“Gratification” implies the second noble truth, for pleasure and joy arouse craving, the origin of suffering.
-“Danger” is the truth of suffering itself.
-And “escape” is the truth of the cessation of suffering, which also implies the Noble Eightfold Path, the fourth truth, the way to the cessation of suffering.

-___